-Tribecar has the most diverse fleet of vehicles for rental including motorcycles, vans and lorries.
-Vehicles come in three different classes – Economy, Standard, Standard+ and Car Club – to suit the needs of different drivers.
+Tribecar has the most diverse fleet of vehicles for rental including motorcycles, and vans.
+Vehicles come in three different classes – Super Economy, Economy, Standard, Standard+ and Car Club – to suit the needs of different drivers.
 Car Club by Tribecar is a leading car-sharing platform that offers better rates and dedicated chat support, with over 110 Car Club stations across Singapore and more than 230 cars available for selection.

 Drivers are expected to return vehicles with enough fuel to not turn the fuel level light on.
 For vehicles under the (Fuel Included) category, if the fuel drops below ¼ level, drivers are required to refuel the vehicle to a full tank with the provided fleet cards.
 For other vehicles, petrol rates are excluded from the cost of rental and have to be borne by the driver.